DavidDock/ElephantMouseMonkey/README.md

 # Elephant Mouse Monkey

-This is a variation of the game of chance 'Rock' 'Paper' 'Scissor' but with additional features designed to keep children entertained.
+This is a variation of 'Rock' 'Paper' 'Scissor' but with additional features designed to keep children entertained.

-You can choose your own 'destination' of either the Forest, Savannah or Meadow to play, you then pick 'Elephant' 'Mouse' or 'Monkey' to battle the computer to see who comes out on top.
+You choose your game 'destination' of either the Forest, Savannah or Meadow to play.
+You then pick 'Elephant' 'Mouse' or 'Monkey' to battle the computer to see who comes out on top.

+Everyone knows that:
-Everyone knows that 'Mice scare Elephants' 'Monkeys catch Mice' and 'Elephants squash Monkeys!!'
+'Mice scare Elephants'
+'Monkeys catch Mice' and
+'Elephants squash Monkeys!!'